blockparty-sh/mist-miner/README.md

 ## Setup Instructions (Docker; cross-platform)

-Clone the repo as per above instructions, setup your .env file and fund your wallet in the same way
+Clone the repo as per above instructions, setup your .env file and fund your wallet in the same way.
+No need to install Homebrew, NodeJS, npm modules etc.

 ### Install Docker